ScienceStudentSuccessCentre/CodingChallenge2023/boardGame-challenge/README.md

 and player 1 and player 2 keeps alternating on taking turns.
 The player that reaches the last tile of the board first wins, and the program stops.

+**Look at the boardGameSample.png file to get an idea of how the board should look like

-NOTE: any imports you may need is already in the 'base code,' make sure to follow the hints and guidlines that are given throughout the file
+**NOTE: any imports you may need is already in the 'base code,' make sure to follow the hints and guidlines that are given throughout the file

 Distribution of points: